phanidharguttikonda0/Rust-Data-structures/README.md

 Compile : rustc FileName.rs
 we will get an executable file (.exe) run the file by typing the file name in the terminal

+Note :
+     Use snake case in rust for function names and the variable names mostly , as this tutorial naming Convention follows Camel Case , as  the peopel who practiced java, JavaScript most they will get used to that , but as the rust gives warning during compilation as a good rust developer follow the rust rules